-The median salary for computer network architects is $116,710, with the overall range being $74,000 to $154,000, according to the compensation website PayScale.
-Years of experience are a factor in determining earning potential.
-Professionals with specific skills such as Cisco networking can earn higher than the average salary for this role.
+According to the BLS, the 2019 median annual salary for computer network architects across the country is $112,690.
+According to PayScale data from June 2020, annual salaries for computer network architects range from approximately $79,000 to $155,000.
+Years of experience are a factor in determining earning potential, which is why annual earnings can range so significantly.
+Professionals with specific skills such as Cisco networking can also earn more than the average salary for this role.

 Future Growth of Computer Network Architect Jobs

-There is a projected six percent growth in the number of computer network architect openings from 2016 to 2026, with a predicted 10,500 additional new jobs, according to the BLS.
-As businesses continue to expand their information technology networks, there will be an increased demand for computer network architects who can design, build, and upgrade these tools, notes the Bureau.
+There is a projected 5% growth in the number of computer network architect openings from 2018 to 2028, with a predicted 8,400 additional jobs, according to the BLS.
+As businesses continue to expand their information technology networks, there will be an increased demand for computer network architects who can design, build, and upgrade these tools.

-There may be more career opportunities for female computer network architects in the future.
-According to Payscale, 97 percent of computer network architects are male, which may motivate companies and organizations to seek out more female professionals to achieve greater workforce diversity.
+There may be more career opportunities for female information technology professionals in the future.
+As of today, according to PayScale, 95% of computer network architects are male, whereas a few years ago, 97% of computer architects were male.
+This trend demonstrates the growing opportunities for female computer architects in the field, which may motivate companies and organizations to seek out more female professionals.

 Pursue a Career as a Computer Network Architect